getlocalcert/docs/website/docs/security.md

 If you're using getlocalcert as an [external validation domain](/tips/validation-domain/) consider setting a CAA record.
 Let's Encrypt supports CAA records that restrict certificate issuance to a single Let's Encrypt account.
-This works sort of like two factor authentication, you'll need credentials for your Let's Encrypt account and an API key to update your DNS records.
+This works sort of like two-factor authentication, you'll need credentials for your Let's Encrypt account and an API key to update your DNS records.

 ### HSTS headers